luismiguelcasadodiaz/CPP_08/README.md

 # MutantStack

-A MutantStack is an iterable stack.

-The trick in this exercise is to know that class stack has a protected atribute.
+The MutantStack is to be defined as an iterable stack structure.

-This protected attribute is the container that supports the stack.
-As the container is accessible we can get their iterators.
+The crux of this exercise lies in the comprehension that the standard std::stack class possesses a protected attribute.
+This protected attribute is, in fact, the underlying container that supports the stack's functionality.
+Since this underlying container is directly accessible (via inheritance or a similar mechanism), we are thus able to retrieve its iterators.

-A stack is a container adaptor that adapts a `Sequencecontainer` (vector, list or deque) to provide a LIFO data structure.
+A stack is fundamentally a container adaptor designed to modify a Sequence Container (such as a vector, list, or deque) to offer a Last-In, First-Out (LIFO) data structure.
+The default container selected for this adaptation is the deque.

-Default container to adapt is deque,
 ```c++
 template <class T, class Container = deque<T> > class stack;
 ```